Nslookup.exe keeps popping up, uses high CPU, is it virus?

 What is System32 nslookup.exe

 Using nslookup.exe in command prompt lets you find the address for a website or the other way around.
-For example, if you type nslookup facebook.com, it shows you Facebook’s address.
-This is really handy for people who need to check if networks are working right.
+For example, if you type nslookup facebook.com, it shows you Facebook’s IP address.
+This can sometimes be quite useful for people who need to check if networks are working as they should.

 Useful tip: How to Know If an App is Using The Internet in Windows 11

-Normally, nslookup.exe doesn’t use a lot of your computer’s power since it’s supposed to be a small tool.
+Normally, nslookup.exe doesn’t use too much of your computer’s CPU since it’s supposed to be a small tool.
 But if it’s using too much, it could be because of network problems or a bad program using nslookup in a weird way.

 nslookup.exe high CPU and Memory usage

-1. Network problems: Your computer might keep looking up addresses because there’s something wrong with how it’s set up or your internet is not stable.
+1. Your computer might keep looking up addresses because there’s something wrong with how it’s set up or your internet is not stable.

-2. Bad programs: A virus might be messing with nslookup, making it use more power than it should.
+2. A virus might be messing with nslookup, making it use more CPU resources than it should.

 Recommended guide: How to Limit CPU Usage of a Process in Windows 11